krawaller/jscomp/demos/simpleclicker/angularjs/componentclass/README.md

 author: krawaller
 ---

-This solution uses the component syntax introduced in Angular 1.5, and has the controller defined inline.
+Here the component controller is defined as a class, making it pretty close to what a component looks like in the new Angular.